-Generic AI literacy programs leave teams able to use ChatGPT and nothing else.
+Generic AI literacy programs leave teams able to prompt ChatGPT and nothing else.
 This curriculum is different.
-We start by teaching what AI can do today, then shift the question from tools to work: which repetitive, document-heavy, rules-heavy workflows should shrink, disappear, or become exception-only.
+We name the work first: which repetitive, document-heavy, rules-heavy jobs should shrink, disappear, or become exception-only — and which ones should be handed to an AI worker.

 Executives leave with a leverage map and a pilot charter.
-Teams leave with reusable prompts, workflow maps, and an agent design canvas.
-The company leaves with a ranked portfolio of agent-ready workflows — the same kind we build under our Sprint and Build engagements.
+Teams leave with reusable prompts, workflow maps, and an AI worker design canvas.
+The company leaves with a ranked portfolio of AI-worker-ready jobs — the same kind we build under our Sprint and Build engagements.

 What modern AI actually does today — extraction, classification, multimodal document understanding, tool use.
-The difference between chatbots, copilots, workflows, and agents, taught with examples from real operations.
+The difference between chatbots, copilots, workflows, and AI workers, taught with examples from real operations.

 Start with work, not tools.
 The core question we teach every team: what work should shrink, disappear, or become exception-only?
 Identify the repetitive, document-heavy, rules-heavy workflows where AI moves a number.

 Brief AI with context, goals, constraints, examples, and output formats.
-Reusable prompts become the first draft of SOPs, workflow templates, and agent instructions.
+Reusable prompts become the first draft of SOPs, workflow templates, and AI worker instructions.

 Approved tools, data boundaries, human review, auditability, permissions, escalation.
 Useful AI adoption without exposing sensitive data or high-risk decisions.